TechnicJelle/GPUForBeginners/docs/chapter02/README.md

 Before we can start drawing stuff into the window we created last chapter, we need to make a connection to the GPU Device that is inside the computer.

+Note that essentially all modern computers have a GPU, because this does not count only dedicated GPUs.
+It also works with integrated GPUs!

-We will need this GPU Device pretty often, throughout our code, so add a field to store that in the `MyAppState` struct to store a pointer to the GPU Device:
+We will need this GPU Device pretty often, throughout our code, so add a field to the `MyAppState` struct to store a pointer to the GPU Device:

 ```c++
 struct MyAppState